Buli (film): Plot

 On the next day, Nordin came to the office.
-While in the lift, he afraid to Roy.
-But Roy reconcile with Nordin by asking for apologize.
-Roy tells Nordin that he was stress, so he took his stress out to him.
-Nordin then hand over the report document to Roy.
-Roy asks Nordin to buy some food to eat While Nordin go out to buy food, he tries to copy all of Nordin's work of the security system.
-He deletes all evidences that Nordin has in his computer and putting a sleeping pills in his drink.
+While in the lift, he was afraid of Roy.
+But Roy reconciled with Nordin by wanting to apologize.
+Roy tells Nordin that he was stressed, so he took his stress out on him.
+Nordin then hands over the report document to Roy.
+Roy asks Nordin to buy some food to eat while Nordin goes out to buy food, he tries to copy all of Nordin's work of the security system.
+He deletes all evidence that Nordin has in his computer and putting sleeping pills in his drink.
 When Nordin comes back, Roy is gone.
 He tried to open his computer, but failed.
-He slept over his desk until morning and only woke up after Tan Sri Michael come to take his security system to shown to the Japanese but Nordin unable to give as it is vanished from his computer.
-Roy came and act as a hero as he told Tan Sri Michael that he has created the security system by himself in case if anything happen to Nordin's.
-After failed to shown his security system, Nordin was fired by his boss.
-Nordin tells Roy that his security system is his work but Roy say that nobody will trust him as he has no evidence to prove so.
-Roy tells Nordin that he can't do anything to him as he will always to be better than him.
+He slept over his desk until morning and only woke up after Tan Sri Michael came to take his security system to show to the Japanese but Nordin is unable to give it as it vanished from his computer.
+Roy came and acted as a hero as he told Tan Sri Michael that he has created the security system by himself in case anything happens to Nordin's.
+After failing to show his security system, Nordin was fired by his boss.
+Nordin tells Roy that his security system is his work but Roy says that nobody will trust him as he has no evidence to prove so.
+Roy tells Nordin that he can't do anything to him as he will always be better than him.
 Dr. Ika's younger sister, Ila suffers from asthma while doing exercise at the gymnasium.
-Ila tells her mother and sister that her ex-husband, Zul to get married with the stewardess and pray for her ex-husband's happiness.
-Nordin come home while his housemate, Shaf watching the football match between Liverpool and Manchester United on TV.
-Shaf called him to watch to the football match together, but ignored by Nordin.
-Upset with what happened to him, Nordin grab the knife and enter the bathroom to commit suicide, luckily Shaf come on save him but unfortunately, Shaf failed to grab the knife from Nordin and the knife landed on his foot.
+Ila tells her mother and sister that her ex-husband, Zul is to get married with the stewardess and pray for her ex-husband's happiness.
+Nordin comes home while his housemate, Shaf is watching the football match between Liverpool and Manchester United on TV.
+Shaf called him to watch the football match together, but is ignored by Nordin.
+Upset with what happened to him, Nordin grabs the knife and enters the bathroom to commit suicide, luckily Shaf comes to save him but unfortunately, Shaf failed to grab the knife from Nordin and the knife landed on his foot.